15th Finchley

 The District Rovers held their Hiking Competition over the weekend of 30th April / 1st May and the 15th Finchley again entered a team.
 On this occasion only five Groups were represented and the 15th finished in 3rd place just half a point behind the 10th Finchley who were second.
 There is no record giving the names of the three Rovers that represented the Crew.

 The Scout Sports were held in June at Finchley Rugby Club and the 15th were successful in winning the Senior Scout section.
-As a result they got to hold the Nellie Allen Lane Shield for 4 months of the year.
+As a result, they got to hold the Nellie Allen Lane Shield for 4 months of the year.

-The opening of ‘The Spinney’ on the 2nd July 1949 as an extension to the Camping Ground was a big day for the District.
-Sir Percy Everett, the Deputy Chief Scout, performed the ceremony that formed part of the Rally and Display that had been organised.
+The opening of ‘The Spinney’, on the 2nd July 1949, as an extension to the Camping Ground, was a big day for the District.
+Sir Percy Everett the Deputy Chief Scout performed the ceremony that formed part of the Rally and Display that had been organised.
 As part of the entertainment the 15th put on a show entitled ‘Brownsea Island’.

 Summer camp was held between the 23rd July and 5th August at Mannacott Farm, Hunter’s Inn, North Devon.
-The Finchley Press provided press coverage with the tag line ‘Good Camping Country’.
-There was one other connected activity that caught the attention of the press.
+The Finchley Press provided coverage with the tag line ‘Good Camping Country’.
+There was also one other connected activity that caught the attention of the press.
 Alan Fensome and Stewart Fraser, the Rover Mate, decided to spend the following week hiking back to London.
 They ran out of time upon reaching Farnham in Surrey, and had to use public transport for the rest of the journey home.
-They had covered 175 miles on foot.
+They had covered 175 miles on foot

 A Christmas fair was held in December and the press were particularly impressed with the festive atmosphere that had been created inside ‘Utopia’.
 There were plenty of bargains to be had and numerous sideshows to keep everyone amused.